wtnwin111/interview/src/com/interview/books/topcoder/README.md

 ##Dynamic Programming
 1.  **ChristmasTree**
-    You are decorating your Christmas tree.
-The tree has N levels, numbered 1 through N from top to bottom.
-    You have a number of red, green and blue baubles, and you've decided to hang them in the following manner:
-    On each level k, you will hang a row of exactly k baubles.
-Within each row, you will select the colors of the baubles such that there is an equal number of baubles of each color used in that level.
-For example, consider the following two trees:

-                 R                 R
-               B   G             B   G
-             R   R   R         R   B   R

-    The tree on the left is correctly decorated.
-Each row contains an equal number of baubles for each color used.
-    The tree on the right, however, is not correctly decorated because the third level contains an unequal number of red and blue baubles.
-    You are given an int N, the number of levels in the tree, and ints red, green and blue, representing the number of available baubles in each color.
-Return the number of distinct correct ways to decorate the tree.
-Two decorated trees are different if there is at least one position at which the two trees have a different colored bauble.
-If it is impossible to decorate the tree with the given baubles, return 0.

 2. Game of Nim
     Two player join the game, table is init with N coins, they can take 1, 3, 4 coins from the beginning, the player